UniMelb-Actuarial/ACTL20004-ACTL90021-2024/content/docs/3-excel/m6-excel/index.md

 Page references are for Slager and Slager (2020), see [`link here`](https://link.springer.com/book/10.1007/978-1-4842-6209-2).

-Also, see tab `Assumed Knowledge` in the [`module 6 spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5091456).
+Also, see tab `Assumed Knowledge` in the [`module 6 lectures spreadsheet`](https://canvas.lms.unimelb.edu.au/courses/191080/modules/items/5091456).

 ## Some keyboard shortcuts

 There are many keyboard shortcuts that can help you work with Excel efficiently.
-Some (but not all) useful shortcuts are:
+The “Excel Wizards” hardly ever use their mouse.
+You are advised to try and learn as many of those shortcuts as you can!

+Examples of useful shortcuts are (e.g. for macOS):

 - F4: Cycles through combinations of absolute and relative references
 - ctrl + shift + arrow key: Extend the selection of cells to the last non-blank cell towards the specified direction